opnavlab/sonic/README.md

 # Getting Started
 Minimal preparation is needed to begin using SONIC.
-Simply clone the repository locally, and point your working directory to the SONIC path.
+Simply clone the repository locally, and add the sonic directory to the search path that you're working in (i.e. using addpath).

 A few MATLAB live tutorials are provided under [+examples](https://github.com/opnavlab/sonic/tree/main/%2Bexamples) for demonstrative purposes: